MrJBS/MyBigProject/README.md

 # This is the description of my BigData-Project
 ## Setup
-First you have to checkout the project an import it as maven-project to your eclipse.
+First you have to checkout the project and import it as maven-project to your eclipse.
 After that you have to run it with maven as usual.
-To run an Application successfully you have add the following arguments at startup to the file.
+To run an Application successfully you have to add the following arguments at startup to the file.

 --twitter-source.consumerKey [KEY] <br>
 --twitter-source.consumerSecret [KEY]<br>